PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 How to choose the best life insurance policy for you

 Life insurance works best when it’s tailored to your needs.
-To find a policy that works for you, first:
+To find a policy that works for your peace of mind, first:

-2. Calculate how much life insurance you need.
+Calculate how much life insurance you need.
 Rather than simply multiplying your income, sit down and think about your dependents, what you want to cover and how much it will cost.
 Subtract any coverage already provided by your group benefits.
+A life insurance calculator can help.

-3. Choose your term length or permanent life insurance options.
+Choose your term lengthor permanent life insurance options.
 Think about how long your financial obligations will last and set your term accordingly.
 Consider your budget carefully to see if you can support the extra cost of a cash value, investment account or participating option.

 FAQ: Best life insurance in Canada